 One might almost think from reading this critique that the Allies wanted the Germans to leave Paris an open city and retreat.
 It would have meant less Allied death and the salvation of the city under German rule.
 Of course, it would have meant the escape of most of the German Army, but I do not think the Allies were worried about this at the time.
 The landing and rapid advance was the most important mission.

 De Vliegende Hollande (The Flying Dutchman)

 The above newspaper-leaflet was printed by the Allies and dropped over Holland to keep them advised on the current war situation.
-On 22 May 1942, the first issue of 30,000 copies was dropped over Holland.
-In this 15 June 1944 edition, the Dutch are told that the Allies have invaded France.
-The main article is entitled AFTER SEVEN DAYS and mentions General Eisenhowers orders to his troops after the first week of fighting.
+On 22 May 1942, the first issue of 30,000 copies was dropped over Holland in what the Allies call the Weekly Magazine Distributed by the Allied Air Forces."
+In this 8 June 1944 edition, two days after the invasion, the Dutch are told of the Landing of the Allies in Normandy.

 Erdmann says that the Allies dropped about nine million leaflets supporting D-Day.

 Carl Berger mentions the enormous numbers of leaflets produced after D-Day and the introduction of leaflet artillery in An Introduction to Wartime Leaflets, Special Operations Research Office, operating under contract with the Department of the Army.
 Some of his comments are:

 Early in 1944, after the office which became the Psychological Warfare Division (PWD) was created at SHAEF in England, plans were initiated for the leaflet phase of OVERLORD, the invasion of Western Europe.
 For the guidance of Allied propagandists, a general memorandum was published on 11 March 1944--SHAEF Operation Memorandum Number 8.
 Several days after this, a planning paper was prepared describing the objective of the leaflet plan: "to prepare the populations of the occupied countries in North-West Europe for an eventual invasion.